 One idea I have to make things better is adding screened sidelights or removable screens to sliding or French doors.
 That way, you can enjoy some fresh air without having to stress about bugs sneaking inside.
 It’s a smart little addition that makes life easier.

-Screened Porch Ideas For Pets
+Screened Porch Ideas Built For Pets

 When it comes to designing a pet-friendly screened porch, I always make sure to focus on making it super cozy and safe for our furry friends.
 Thinking about our clients with pets, I always keep in mind using durable materials that can resist scratches, setting up safe areas for them to hang out, and choosing low-maintenance features.
 I love creating special spots for pets to snuggle up in while still giving them plenty of room to roam around.
 And of course, I always make sure to put up screens to keep them protected from any little gaps that might be a concern.